 Indoor navigation has greatly enhanced the user experience for patients and visitors in hospitals, places that are believed by the masses to sometimes have inadequate wayfinding.

 Now visitors can navigate from the point of their own home and follow a structured path to a venue or location with real-time updates.

-With technology advancing at the rate it is, it’s only likely that we will see large investment into wayfinding from all sectors across the globe. with companies such as Google integrating AR into Google Maps, enhancing the outdoor GPS experience further by adding in interactive points of interest.
+With technology advancing at the rate it is, it’s only likely that we will see large investments in digital wayfinding from all sectors across the globe. with companies such as Google integrating AR into Google Maps, enhancing the outdoor GPS experience further by adding interactive points of interest.